photobooth-app/photobooth-docs/docs/setup/camera_setup.md

 Since the cameras do not come with native support of the Raspberry Pi OS using them could be troublesome and it's untested.
 [Start a discussion](https://github.com/photobooth-app/photobooth-app/discussions/categories/howtos-and-camera-specific-topics) if there is a camera not working properly.

-## DSLR via gphoto2 (Linux)
+## Gphoto2 Backend

 The app is tested with a Canon 1100D.
 In general all [gphoto2 supported cameras](http://www.gphoto.org/proj/libgphoto2/support.php) can be used.
 If the camera supports liveview a stream is created and being used as preview in the app.
-If the camera does not support liveview, you might want to consider to setup the app in [hybrid mode](#hybrid-dslr-and-second-backend-to-stream).
+If the camera does not support liveview, you might want to consider to setup the app with two backends so one is for stills, the other one for preview/video.
 The main camera would be the DSLR to take high quality images, the livestream is captured from a secondary backend.
 As secondary backend most suitable is a webcamera or raspberry pi camera module.